The Book of Bad Dreams

 page 15

 Dreams follow him into the bath and are playing and splashing.
+Sigmund is wearing a bathing suit.

 page 16

-I tried a great many more suggestions.
-I hazarded singing at the top of my lungs…
+Norton tried a great many more suggestions.

 page 17